Evercoder/culori/docs/api.md

 const clampToP3 = toGamut('p3', 'oklch', null);
 ```

+The algorithm expects an LCH-like color space, containing lightness and chroma components, for the `mode` argument.

 ## Interpolation

 In any color space, colors occupy positions given by their values for each channel.
 Interpolating colors means tracing a line through the coordinates of these colors, and figuring out what colors reside on the line at various positions.